Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 According to the Canadian Automobile Association, you should switch to winter tires as soon as the temperature is consistently below 7 degrees Celsius.
 Most automotive service centers or auto body shops in Canada can install winter tires or offer tire-changing services.

-Prepare a Driving Survival Kit for Winter in Canada
+3. Prepare a Survival Kit for Winter Driving in Canada

-In addition to preparing your car, it’s also wise to prepare for your comfort and safety if your car breaks down.
-Consider adding these provisions to your vehicle:
+In addition to ensuring your car is winter-ready, it’s smart to add safety provisions for your comfort if your car breaks down:

 VEHICLE PROVISIONS TO PREPARE FOR WINTER DRIVING